Puncher1/wordsofwisdom/README.md

 # Words Of Wisdom - X/Twitter Bot

 🧠 A Twitter Bot to learn from the wisest words of renowned personalities. <br>
-💡 This application posts insightful quotes and profound thoughts every 40 minute.
+💡 This application posts insightful quotes and profound thoughts every 40 minutes.
 The post includes an image of the written quote.

 <br>